eignatik/LOAD.x/README.md

 # History
 ## Version 0.0.1 Release Notes
-- created console dummy implementation *that are fully deprecated and already decommissioned*.
+- created console dummy implementation *that is fully deprecated and already decommissioned*.